-Symptoms: Typical symptoms are limping or carrying affected limb(s), pain when moving hip joint, and progressive lameness.
+What to Watch For: Typical signs are limping, pain when moving hip joint, and progressive lameness.

-Diagnosis: After gathering a medical history of the dog’s symptoms, the veterinarian will often conduct a physical examination and radiograph of the hip.
+Diagnosis: After gathering a medical history of the dog’s signs, the veterinarian will often conduct a physical examination and radiograph of the hip.

 Treatment: Pain killers and ice treatments are used to treat the dog’s lameness.
 In order to fully treat the disease, surgery followed by physical therapy is recommended.
 After recovery, regular exercise is important to help the animal heal properly.